Tips on Selecting a Transfer School

 - www.njtransfer.org the statewide transfer database

 - Use websites designed to help you compare colleges with particular emphasis on quality indicators.
-Three of the best of these are the UCAN-Network which displays information about private colleges nationwide; The College Navigator which is a government website with information about public and private colleges nationwide, and the College Scorecard which was introduced by President Obama at his State of the Union address on February 12, 2013
+The College Navigator which is a government website with information about public and private colleges nationwide, and the College Scorecard which was introduced by President Obama at his State of the Union address on February 12, 2013

 - The Jack Kent Cooke Foundation released a new website in January 2016 providing helpful tools for students considering college transfer.
 This site also contains information about the Jack Kent Cooke Scholarship, one of the largest and most prestigious scholarships.